Emmanouil Karalis: Career

 Karalis won the silver medal at the 2019 and 2021 European Athletics U23 Championships, bronze medal at the 2024 Summer Olympics, and placed fourth at the 2020 Summer Olympics.
 At the 2025 European Athletics Indoor Championships, Karalis shared the gold medal with Menno Vloon.
 In 2025 he won the gold medal at the Balkan Athletics Championship.

 Since October 2021, Karalis has been a member of the athletics department of Olympiacos CFP.

+On 28 February 2026, Karalis jumped 6.17 meters at the Greek Indoor Championship, becoming the second highest vaulter in history.

 Personal life

-He is the son of a Greek father from Pyrgos, and a Ugandan mother.
-He has a twin sister, named Angeliki, who competes in heptatlon.
+He is the son of a Greek father Charalambos (Haris) from Pyrgos, a former decathlete, and a Ugandan mother Sarah, a former long jumper.
+He has a twin sister, named Angeliki, who competed in the heptathlon.